How much does it cost for an emergency ambulance ride?

-UPDATE: Check out our 2018 emergency ambulance article for the latest figures and facts.
+UPDATE: Check out the 2022 emergency ambulance article for updated facts and figures.

 You might not realise it, but if you don't have private health insurance when you need to call an emergency ambulance, you'll probably have to pay a hefty fee.